Step into the Gap

 Step into the Gap is a unique opportunity to volunteer in the UK, gain experience, develop leadership skills and visit CAFOD partners overseas.

 As a Step into the Gap participant you will live and work in one of our UK placements for a year, learning more about yourself, your faith and the world we live in and you’ll inspire others to make a difference.

-Download full details about UK 2016 placements and find out more below from past volunteers and individual placement centres.
+Download full details about UK 2016 placements and find out more below from individual placement centres and past volunteers.

 - The Briars Residential Youth Centre, Derbyshire working with young people on residential retreats and outreach in schools and parishes

 - Just Youth, Salford working with young people in schools, in a youth club and with asylum seekers